ratanparai/cinehub24/README.md

 ### Download
 You can download the latest version of the plugin from [here](https://github.com/ratanparai/cinehub24/releases)

+### How to use
+You need to be a Link3 user to use this addon.
+You also must have an account on their cinehub24 server.
+Go to the addon setting and add username and password.
+If you want to use Library integration add the movie folder inside the userdata >addon_data > plugin.video.cinehub folder to your library.
+You can also change the folder location from setting if you wish.

 ### Authors and Contributors
 cinehub24 and themoviedatabase scrabber is created by @ratanparai to use in the addon.